tbdavid2019/rag-chat-2025/README.md

 2. Click "生成 API Key" in the sidebar
 3. Copy the endpoint URL and API key
 4. Use it with any OpenAI-compatible tool

+> **Regenerate Key**: If you need to revoke an old key, click the "Regenerate Key" button next to your API Key.
+This will invalidate the old key immediately and generate a new one.

 ### Key Concept